searchivarius/PermTest/README.md

 ========

-Permutation algorithms for unadjusted pair-wise significance testing and multiple comparison adjustments
+Permutation algorithms for unadjusted pair-wise significance testing and multiple comparison adjustments The code is released under the Apache License Version 2.0 http://www.apache.org/licenses/.

  EvalUtil
     The test program itself: permtest.
 It accepts a matrix of performance scores (ERR, MAP, etc).